Andrew Jay Hinch

 Even while playing, Hinch was planning a post-playing career.
 He even went so far as to go to the General Managers' winter meetings to look for future job opportunities and contacts in 2003.
 In July 2006 Baseball America named him one of baseball's "10 to watch" in the next 10 years for his promise as a Farm Director and future General Manager.
 He served as the Arizona Diamondbacks' Director of Player Development until May 8, 2009, when he was named manager of the team.
 It was an unexpected move as Hinch had neither coached nor managed in organized baseball.
 However, his predecessor Bob Melvin had been criticized for the lack of development by the many young players on the team, and Hinch's experience in that side of the game was seen as something the team badly needed at the time.
-However, the experiment lasted barely a year, as Hinch was fired, along with General Manager Josh Byrnes, on July 1, 2010.
+The experiment lasted barely a year, as Hinch was fired, along with General Manager Josh Byrnes, on July 1, 2010.
 The team was in last place at the time, a position it had occupied for most of Hinch's tenure at the helm.
-Like Byrnes, Hinch joined the San Diego Padres in 2011 as Vice President, Professional Scouting.
+Like Byrnes, Hinch joined the San Diego Padres in 2011 as Vice President of Professional Scouting.